Back To Search Results

 Compared to HIV-1, infection with HIV-2 is defined by 3 major differences:

-- A longer asymptomatic phase
+1. A longer asymptomatic phase

-- A slower rate of CD4 decline
+2. A slower rate of cluster of differentiation (CD)4 decline

-- lower plasma viral loads.
+3. lower plasma viral loads.

 Although the natural history may differ, the transmission of HIV-2 occurs by the same routes as HIV-1, including perinatal, sexual contact, and bloodborne exposure.
 During the mechanisms of transmission overlap, HIV-2 is a markedly less efficient virus and, thus, significantly less infectious.
 Globally, this has resulted in disproportionately fewer cases of HIV-2 and a more limited spread in comparison to HIV-1.
 The comparatively lower efficiency of HIV-2 has been well illustrated in studies examining mother-to-child transmission from the pre-antiretroviral era.
 Remarkably, perinatal transmission among HIV-2 positive mothers has been notably low at 1% to 2%, whereas in mothers with HIV-1, transmission ranges from 15% to 30%.[31][32]
 Perinatal cohort studies from West Africa have demonstrated this is likely driven by factors specific to HIV-2, including lower pretreatment viral loads among peripartum women and decreased viral shedding in the female genital tract during delivery.[33]

 Interestingly, dual infection with both HIV-1 and HIV-2 can occur in regions where both viruses circulate widely.
-It has most commonly been reported in West Africa, where seroprevalence studies estimate dual infection in up to 5% to 10% of those infected.[30]
-Initially, several small cohorts and experimental studies in non-human primates suggested primary infection with HIV-2 may reduce the likelihood of subsequent HIV-1 acquisition and slow disease progression in those who were co-infected.[29][34][29]
+Dual infection has most commonly been reported in West Africa, where seroprevalence studies estimate dual infection in up to 5% to 10% of those infected.[30]
+Initially, several small cohorts and experimental studies in non-human primates suggested primary infection with HIV-2 may reduce the likelihood of subsequent HIV-1 acquisition and slow disease progression in those who were coinfected.[29][34]
 More recent data suggest that primary HIV-2 infection and the resulting HIV antibodies have no protective effect on HIV-1 acquisition.
 Long-term data has also illustrated that dually infected patients follow the expected disease trajectory of those with HIV-1 mono-infection.[35]

 History and Physical